followmyutopia/devextreme-documentation/api-reference/30 Data Layer/ODataContext/1 Configuration/jsonp.md

 ===========================================================================

 <!--shortDescription-->
-Specifies whether the ODataStore uses the JSONP approach to access non-CORS-compatible remote services.
+Specifies whether to use JSONP to access CORS-incompatiable remote services.
 <!--/shortDescription-->

 <!--fullDescription-->